Wolverine-workshop/Wolverine2022/call.md

 layout: home_original
 ---

-We are excited to invite you to the highly interactive virtual WOLVERINE 2022: “Workshop on Open Problems in Learning and Verification of Neural Networks”, which will be held on Thursday, August 11, during [FLoC 2022](https://www.floc2022.org/){:target="_blank"}.
+We are excited to invite you to the highly interactive WOLVERINE 2022: “Workshop on Open Problems in Learning and Verification of Neural Networks”, which will be held on Thursday, August 11, during [FLoC 2022](https://www.floc2022.org/){:target="_blank"}.

 The goal of WOLVERINE is to foster networking and active discussions with a hope to spark new interdisciplinary collaborations.
 WOLVERINE welcomes researchers in formal methods, machine learning, and their intersection.